High force

 | F(0,75 ho) | Force in N at 75% of maximum deflection — recommended dynamic working load |

-Total height formula: lo = t + ho (without contact surfaces) — lo = t′ + ho (with contact surfaces)
+Overall height formula: lo = t + ho

 Disc springs can be combined into stacks to obtain custom force and travel characteristics.
 The choice between series, parallel or a combined configuration is one of the most important design decisions in a disc spring system.

 The springs are stacked directly.
-The total travel equals that of a single piece; the force increases in proportion to the number of units.
-The force loss due to friction between pieces must be taken into account.
+The total displacement equals that of a single piece; the force increases in proportion to the number of units.

 The springs are placed alternating the orientation.
 The resulting force equals that of a single piece; the total travel is multiplied in direct proportion to the number of units.

 The correct operation of a disc spring stack depends largely on its assembly.
-The hysteresis caused by friction between pieces and between these and the guiding elements can shift the actual load-deflection curve away from the theoretical one.
+The hysteresis produced by friction between the springs themselves and between these and the guide elements can alter the actual force-deflection curve relative to the theoretical one.

-The most common method is by internal diameter on a shaft.
-Outer guiding by means of a sleeve is also possible.
-In both cases the tolerances of the DIN 2093 / DIN EN 16983 standard must be observed.
+The most common method is guidance on the internal diameter by means of a shaft.
+External guidance by means of a sleeve is also possible, and self-guiding designs exist as well.
+For the first two options, the tolerances of DIN 2093 / DIN EN 16983 must be observed.

-The guiding surfaces in contact with the pieces must be polished and hardened to a minimum of 55 HRC over a depth of 0.80 mm.
-In long stacks, spacer discs may be needed to prevent buckling.
+The guide surfaces in contact with the parts must be polished and hardened to a minimum of 55 HRC to a depth of 0.80 mm.
+In long stacks, flat spacer discs may be required to prevent buckling.

-It is essential both between the pieces and between these and the guide.
-Depending on the working environment, oils, greases, molybdenum disulphide (MoS₂) pastes or other specific lubricants can be used.
-For applications where friction is critical, there are special guiding solutions with rings or balls between the pieces that replace sliding contact with rolling contact.
+It is essential both between the springs themselves and between these and the guide.
+The use of molybdenum disulfide (MoS₂) greases is recommended.
+For applications where friction is critical, special guiding solutions with rings or balls between the parts are available; these replace traditional guidance and eliminate sliding friction (self-guiding).

 | Diameter · Di or De (mm) | Tolerance (mm) |